crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 ## Prerequisites

-To be able to use this bouncer, the first step is to install [CrowdSec v1](https://doc.crowdsec.net/docs/getting_started/install_crowdsec/).
+To be able to use a bouncer based on this library, the first step is to install [CrowdSec v1](https://doc.crowdsec.net/docs/getting_started/install_crowdsec/).
 CrowdSec is only in charge of the "detection", and won't block anything on its own.
 You need to deploy a bouncer to "apply" decisions.

 Please note that first and foremost a CrowdSec agent must be installed on a server that is accessible by this library.

 ## Features

-- CrowdSec Local API Support
+- CrowdSec Local API support
   - Handle `ip`, `range` and `country` scoped decisions
   - `Live mode` or `Stream mode`
 - Support IpV4 and Ipv6 (Ipv6 range decisions are yet only supported in `Live mode`)